 Expertise: Issues in Africa including Poverty, Violence, Socio-politics, Child Development, Education, Child Labor, HIV/AIDS, Malaria, Leadership, Culture and the Church

 Sidney was born in rural Machakos, Kenya.
-Although raised in a Catholic home, Sidney began researching religion and God as a young boy.
-He decided to give his life to Christ at age thirteen.
+Sidney began researching religion and God as a young boy.
+He committed his life to Christ at age 13.

-Prior to working at Compassion, Sidney served as the Client Services Director for a large Kenyan consulting agency.
+Prior to working at Compassion, Sidney served as client services director for a large Kenyan consulting agency.
 He directed the agency’s client-servicing strategy, which combined advertising, event management, public relations and marketing.
-Sidney yearned to use his gifts in communications to help those in need around him.
-In 2002, he began working at Compassion.
+Sidney yearned to use his gifts in communications to help those in need around him and began working at Compassion in 2002.

-Through Compassion, Sidney and his family sponsor Sheeba, a girl in India.
-Sidney also serves on the board of directors for 410 Bridge in Kenya, an organization that links U.S. churches to Kenyan communities.
+Before being named regional vice president for Africa in April of 2010, Sidney served as Kenya’s country director as well as on the board of directors for 410 Bridge in Kenya, an organization that links U.S. churches to Kenyan communities.